STAT545-UBC-hw-2018-19/hw07-aleurcelay/README.md

 #> Levels: but character counts eyeballs hits integer where it your
 ```

 Often we want a table of frequencies for the levels of a factor.
+The
-The base `table()` function returns an object of class `table`, which can be inconvenient for downstream work.
-Processing with `as.data.frame()` can be helpful but it's a bit clunky.
+base `table()` function returns an object of class `table`, which can be
+inconvenient for downstream work.
+Processing with `as.data.frame()` can
+be helpful but it’s a bit clunky.

 ``` r
 set.seed(1234)